-Carl – Regional Coastal Instructor – South East.
+Carl – Instructor and Regional Coastal Instructor – South East

 Carl again like all our team has demonstrated dedication and a personal passion for the skills we teach.
 A master carver in his own right, and now well on his way to experiencing and sharing the skills with many others.
 Carls origional desire to go camping with his family has led him deeper into the wild and on a really wild journey of discovery with us.

 16 years military service and still serving as a Colour Sarjeant (yes with a J) with a Rifles reserve battalion in the North East.
-My adventures have took me all over the world and I I’m still learning as the adventure continue.
-Always been a keen outdoors man and work as an outdoor activities instructor and behaviour manager as my main job at a behaviour school in Newcastle for the last 9 years where I am the lead Bushcraft and Forest school instructor.
+My adventures have taken me all over the world and I’m still learning as the adventure continues.

 Guest instructors are brought in when a subject requires that advanced level of proficiency and passion!